GrosSlava/gaml-c/README.md

 **GAML-c** - first compiler for GAML.

 # Requirements

-On Linux: gcc, nasm \
+On Linux: gcc, g++, PyProjectBuilder, clang, llvm, nasm \
 On Windows: Visual Studio 2017 or higher, native tools command prompt for VS

+# How to build

+On Linux: install [`PyProjectBuilder`](https://github.com/GrosSlava/PyProjectBuilder) and use this tool to make gaml-c \
+On Windows: use Visual Studio 2017 or higher

 # FAQ